-New Caledonia is an amazing tropical destination with an impressive barrier reef, white sand beaches, lush tropical forests and ocean adventure.
+New Caledonia is a dazzling tropical destination with an impressive barrier reef, white sand beaches, lush tropical forests, and ocean adventures.
 It’s a perfect destination for the over 50’s.
-You can relax at a beautiful beach or enjoy activities for culture, adventure or nature lovers.
+You can relax at a beautiful beach or enjoy activities for culture, adventure, or nature lovers.
 Read on for this Over 50’s Guide to New Caledonia: Handy Tips…

 - Air New Zealand

 You’ll fly into Tontouta International Airport which is nowhere near Nouméa!
 It’s 45 km northwest of the city.
 So either arrange transport with your hotel or resort or jump in a taxi.